 Our newest favorite destination has the prettiest blue water and about a dozen fantastic adventures you have to try.

 Get ready to fall in love with Zanzibar.
 This African island might not be at the top of your travel list but that’s only because you haven’t seen the pictures yet.
-Our volunteers in Uganda are set up to come vacation in this dreamy spot which should be full of beach hopping all over the island and timing your visit right to swim with wild dolphins.
+Our ILP Uganda volunteers love to come vacation in this dreamy spot which is typically full of beach hopping and seeking out ways to swim with wild dolphins.

 Volunteering in Uganda

-We have a post all about Zanzibar which outlines things like how to get there, info about your visa, some places to stay, and other recommendations, but we are all about the beaches in this post.
+We have a post all about Zanzibar which outlines things like how to get there, info about your visa, some places to stay, and other recommendations, so this post will be strictly about the beaches.

 There’s a sharp difference between the beaches in the north and the ones in the south, plus there are a handful of islands you can visit just offshore of Zanzibar.
-Some are great for snorkeling, others are not swimming beaches, and just one is the best place for dolphins.
+Some are great for snorkeling, others are strictly for the views, and just one is the best place for dolphins.
 This post maps that all out for you (handy, right?).

-Come for: The prettiest beaches, best for swimming, snorkeling, boat trips + more (we think the best beaches are in the north).
+Come for: The prettiest beaches, best for swimming, snorkeling, boat trips + more (most of our volunteers say the northern beaches are the best.)

 Nungwi’s our #1 pick for a day of swimming and other water adventures.
 It’s possibly the most famous beach in the island, a pristine stretch of sugar soft sand boasting blue, blue, blue water.
 One side is lined with busy hostels and resorts, while the other side is quieter — more for those looking to find a secluded spot of sand to relax in.
 Nungwi’s beaches are quite popular because they don’t suffer from the drastic tides that pull the ocean out a mile or two from shore, meaning you can swim all day here without needing to chase the waves.
 The coast also sports colorful networks of coral under the waves, making it an ideal spot for snorkeling and diving.